javiersuweijie/javiersuweijie.github.io/_posts/2014-3-3-Hello-World.md

         print()
 ```

-By themselves, these basic features are not good signals to predict either the clarity nor conciseness of a title.
+By themselves, these basic features doesn't seem like they are good enough signals to predict neither the clarity nor conciseness of a title.
 We will need to clean the data and use a little more advanced features to capture the structure of the titles as signals.
 For the cleaning of data, I refered to the following snippet of code.
 It is simple and works relatively well together with a list of 10000 common used words from Google.
-I edited a little to also resolve words that are joint together by mistake (e.g. blueshort -> blue & short).
+I modified it to also resolve words that are joint together by mistake (e.g. blueshort -> blue & short).
+I realised that a lot of the titles have either model/serial numbers and dimensions.
+To reduce the size of the feature space in the later models, all words with numerics were replaced with a `#` symbol.

-##Models##
+## Models

+### N-grams based TF-IDF with Ridge Regression, K-Nearest Neighbours, Random Forests, Gradient Boosting
+After cleaning the data, I used a simple TF-IDF based model to vectorise each title.
+The result is a large sparse matrix that models how important each n-gram term is in relation to both the document (title) and the entire corpus.
+To reduce the size of the matrix, only the top 16th percentile was chosen after using chi-squared test.
+For char 3-gram, the resulting width of the matrix was reduced from 26374 to 4220.

+I tested out with char 3,5,7,9-grams and word 1,3-grams.
+The following are the respective results.

+Seems like we are on to something here.
+Next, I tried to do what most Kagglers do to beat the leaderboard...
+Stacking!

+I randomly split the dataset into 3.
+A(70%) B(20%) C(10%).
+Trained a few models on A, fed the outputs into a fully connected NN with 1 hidden layer and a (2,1) output.
+Then finally validating the predictions with C. The following are the results:

 ##Results##